 d) carson’s effect

-Explanation: Threshold effect has low output signal to noise ratio.
-It contains large noise as compared to input signal to envelope detector.
+Explanation: Signal to Noise ratio is the measure of signal present with respect to the surrounding noise.
+Threshold effect has low output signal to noise ratio.
+It contains large noise as compared to input signal in envelope detector.
 In threshold effect, detection of message signal is difficult.

 a) it can use amplitude modulation

 d) it can use amplitude as well as frequency modulation and is also monaural

 Explanation: STC stands for Subsidiary Communication Authority.
 SCA is a separated data channel which is transmitted along with the main signal over a broadcast station.
 It can either be amplitude modulated or frequency modulated.
 It being monaural means that multiples audio signals are mixed and then passed through a single channel.